 Schedule a Block of Time

-Since I now defer mail and other tasks to Sunday, I save time during the week.
+Since I now defer most mail and other paperwork until Sunday, I save time during the week.
 I usually try to go through my basket on Sunday afternoon or evening, but I can easily schedule it for another day if needed.
 It normally takes me about thirty minutes to an hour to process the items in my basket and schedule tasks.

 Sort and Discard